Privoce/vocechat-doc/docs/login-with-other-account.md

 ---
 sidebar_position: 4
-title: Connect to your existing user identity system.
+title: Connect to your Existing user ID layer
 ---

 If you already have an ID system on your app and want to connet it ot VoceChat, check this out!